nightwatchjs/nightwatch-docs/docs/guide/mobile-app-testing/introduction-writing-tests.md

 Now, it’s time to write your own tests.

 Nightwatch has native commands to automate the testing of your native mobile apps.
-Under the hood, Nightwatch wraps Appium methods so that users can enjoy the familiarity & ease of using Nightwatch.All the commands and assertions are available on `app` global variable.
+Under the hood, Nightwatch wraps Appium methods so that users can enjoy the familiarity & ease of using Nightwatch.
+All the commands and assertions are available on `app` global variable.
 To inspect the elements and figure out the selectors, you can use Appium Inspector.

 ### Appium Inspector